 On a more specific level, there are a range of examples of the resources users need to identify when working on a project: the kind of team that will run the project, the team members’ roles and responsibilities, how many people are involved and needed for each role, what kind of equipment is needed, the purpose(s) of each equipment, how much equipment of each kind will be used, the sites or locations and venues for project meetings and other such activities, and the total number of materials needed for the development, implementation, and efficient delivery of the project.

 There are different varieties of resource planning software solutions.
 One such example is a small-scale, or scaled-down, resource planning solution that caters mostly to small businesses.
 This is a comprehensive system that works not only for resources planning but also for other management needs.
-As such, this is the cost-effective option for small and medium-sized businesses.
+As such, this is a cost-effective option for small and medium-sized businesses.

 Businesses can also choose to go with web-based resource planning software.
 This type can be a bit complicated though and may require technical knowledge.
 However, most companies prefer this option because they can avail of the SaaS (Software as a Service) option, which means they do not have to physically install the software on an office computer.